anoff/blog/_posts/drafts/2018-11-XY-(audio)books-1.md

 > by Patty McCord

-- don't turn you company into a people that people want to work in but make it something that makes other people admire in a C
+- don't turn you company into a brand that people want to work in instead make it a place people are proud of/admired for to have in their CV
 - feedback, see oneCS
+- agile business comes from empowered teams -> reporting and approval processes slow down *every* decision
+- seeing the impact of ones work is (one of) the biggest motivators
+- facts are more important than data (link to WOMD), knowing that something happens does not help you find a solution - facts help you to understand why things are happening and get the context
+- to identify how to train members imagine the tasks that will come up in 6 months and how your team can work on them - find potential for growth
+- also identify people that can no longer contribute to your companies success (e.g. their technological expertise is not required because of a cancelled product)
+    - let them go
+    - might be tough in germany

 ## How Google Works